 Cannabis has a higher concentration of THC than Hemp at 12%.
 Strains high in THC include Gorilla Glue 4 (lol no, not the viral glue), The Toad, Godfather OG, Strawberry Banana, Amnesia Haze, Silver Haze, Bruce Banner, etc.

 Tetrahydrocannabinol (THC) fuses with cannabinoid 1 (CB1) receptors in the brain, producing euphoria, .ie. a high.
-The higher the dose, the more side effects.
+Furthermore, the higher the dose, the more side effects.
 Some unwanted temporary side effects of THC include:

 – Cotton mouth-a dry feeling in the mouth resulting in thirstiness